Murchison Oil & Gas, LLC is a family corporation based on tradition.

 John has retained his grandfather’s emphasis on utilizing science and technology in oil and gas exploration and production.
 The Company has … [read more]constantly strived to combine the best personnel available with the efficient use of cutting edge exploration, drilling, completion and production techniques.
 The Company has established itself as a leading operating entity in its areas of operation.
 The Company has also established an impeccable reputation for integrity and honesty in its dealings with other companies with which it partners.

 The Company has traditionally pursued a conservative financial strategy in a capital intensive industry.
 John knows that a strong capital structure is an absolute necessity to the preservation of the Company in an industry where product price fluctuations are a constant challenge.
-The Company has enjoyed over 25 years of after tax profits regardless of the fluctuations in the commodity markets.
-The success of the Company has allowed it to enjoy an enviable, stable growth rate for over 25 years with the best yet to come.
+The success of the Company has allowed it to enjoy an enviable, stable growth rate for decades with the best yet to come.
 Hard work, an excellent team of geologists, engineers and scientists, diligence and common sense have allowed the Company to not only survive, but prosper through the years. [hide]

 The Legacy Lives On